lebpac/lebpac.github.io/evans-lake.md

 Sorry, no pets please.
 Stuffies only!

 **Is there a coffee shop or grocery nearby?**
-Not really, but coffee is on pretty early and the snack team make great evening cookies and hot chocolate treats!
+Not really, but coffee is on pretty early and the snack team makes great evening cookies and hot chocolate treats!

-**I still have questions!**
+**I still have a question!**
 Talk to anyone on the organizing committee or email [lebevanslake@gmail.com](mailto:lebevanslake@gmail.com).

 ---